Lancaster University Students' Union: Volunteering

 There are a wide range of voluntary schemes available to students through LUSU, such as community projects and schools volunteering.
 In collaboration with the university, LUSU runs Green Lancaster, a group focused on environmental and sustainability volunteering.

 Affiliated Societies

-Student Societies based in Lancaster University can affiliate with Lancaster University Students' Union to gain benefits such as support from the union, insurance cover, training and a space on the website.
+Student Societies based in Lancaster University can affiliate with Lancaster University Students' Union to gain benefits such as support from the union, insurance cover, training and a space on the website and at Freshers' Fair.

 Student media

 SCAN

 SCAN (an acronym for Student Comment and News) is Lancaster University’s student newspaper and is usually published fortnightly during term time by LUSU.
 It was founded in 1967 as a one-page newsletter by members of staff at the University.
 It has continued to evolve over the years, becoming one of the longest running student newspapers in Europe.
 A special digital issue was published in April 2020 during the COVID-19 pandemic.

 Bailrigg FM

 Bailrigg FM is the student radio station of Lancaster University, operated by an elected subcommittee of the Students' Union.
 Bailrigg FM provides news and entertainment across the University's campus (known as Bailrigg) to staff and students on 95.3 FM.
 It is one of only a handful of student radio stations in the UK to broadcast non-stop on FM.
 Being one of the first to set up in the UK, they have a long history dating back to the 1960s.
 Any student at the University may join and every member can run to be elected to the management committee.